girishsv1986/python_programs/left_view_of_binary_tree/README.md

 function **__get_left_view__** can be simply imported and called by passing a binary tree to get it's left view.
 ```
 from binary_tree_left_view import Node, get_left_view
-# Create your binary tree using Node class instances
+# Create your binary tree by creating Node class instances
 left_view = get_left_view(<root_node_of_your_tree>, [])
 ```